Grand-Canonical Typicality: Abstract

 \section{Abstract}

 We study how the grand-canonical density matrix arises in macroscopic quantum systems. ``Canonical typicality'' is the known statement that for a typical wave function $\Psi$ from a micro-canonical energy shell of a quantum system $S$ weakly coupled to a large but finite quantum system $B$, the reduced density matrix $\hat{\rho}^S_\Psi=\tr^B |\Psi\rangle\langle \Psi|$ is approximately equal to the canonical density matrix $\hat{\rho}_\can=Z^{-1}_\can \exp(-\beta \hat{H}^S)$.
 Here, we discuss the analogous statement and related questions for the \emph{grand-canonical} density matrix $\hat{\rho}_\gc=Z^{-1}_\gc \exp(-\beta(\hat{H}^S-\mu_1 \hat{N}_{1}^S-\ldots-\mu_r\hat{N}_{r}^S))$ with $\hat{N}_{i}^S$ the number operator for molecules of type $i$ in the system $S$.
-This includes (i) the case of chemical reactions and (ii) that of systems $S$ defined by a spatial region which particles may enter or leave.
-It includes the statements (a) that the density matrix of the appropriate (generalized micro-canonical) Hilbert subspace $\Hilbert_\gmc \subset \Hilbert^S \otimes \Hilbert^B$ (defined by a micro-canonical interval of total energy and suitable particle number sectors), after tracing out $B$, yields $\hat{\rho}_\gc$; (b) that typical $\Psi$ from $\Hilbert_\gmc$ have reduced density matrix $\hat{\rho}^S_\Psi$ close to $\hat{\rho}_\gc$; and (c) that the conditional wave function $\psi^S$ of $S$ has probability distribution $\GAP_{\hat{\rho}_\gc}$ if a typical orthonormal basis of $\Hilbert_B$ is used.
+This includes (i) the case of chemical reactions (which requires some novel considerations) and (ii) that of systems $S$ defined by a spatial region which particles may enter or leave.
+It includes statements about how $\hat{\rho}_\gc$ arises from the density matrix of the appropriate (generalized micro-canonical) Hilbert subspace $\Hilbert_\gmc \subset \Hilbert^S \otimes \Hilbert^B$ (defined by a micro-canonical interval of total energy and suitable particle number sectors) or from typical $\Psi$ in $\Hilbert_\gmc$, as well as statements about the distribution of the (conditional) wave function $\psi^S$ of $S$, which turns out to be a so-called GAP or Scrooge measure.
 That is, we discuss the foundation and justification of both the density matrix and the distribution of the wave function in the grand-canonical case.
-We also extend these considerations to the so-called generalized Gibbs ensembles, which apply to systems for which some macroscopic observables are conserved.
+To this end (particularly for the chemical reactions), we also need to extend these considerations to the so-called generalized Gibbs ensembles, which apply to systems for which some macroscopic observables are conserved.

 {\bf Key words:} thermal density matrix; chemical equilibrium; chemical potential mu; generalized Gibbs ensemble; GAP measure; conditional wave function.